hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/vue-apollo/tutorial-site/content/apollo-client.md

   import router from "./router";
   import AuthPlugin from "./plugins/auth";

-+ import VueApollo from 'vue-apollo'
++ import VueApollo from "vue-apollo";

   import ApolloClient from "apollo-client";
   import { HttpLink } from "apollo-link-http";